Let's face it: getting a reader's attention and keeping it can be difficult. How many web pages have you closed before reading to the end?

 Yes, colourful designs can be eye catching and fun, but they're also extremely distracting.

 Whitespace encourages your readers to focus on the written content.
 It also makes your digital copy look professional and tidy.
+It keeps things in balance and helps to frame the structure and hierarchy of the content on the page.

 Attractive copy keeps readers interested.
 Simple.